- 2-1/2 cups water

 - Using a slotted spoon, remove mushrooms; rinse.
 Trim and discard stems from shiitake mushrooms.
 Chop mushrooms.
 Strain soaking liquid through a fine-mesh strainer.
 Reserve mushrooms and soaking liquid.

 - In a Dutch oven, heat butter over medium-high heat.
 Add onion; cook and stir until tender.
 Add fresh and baby portobello mushrooms; cook and stir until tender.
 Add garlic; cook 1 minute longer.

-- Stir in the broth, rice mix with contents of seasoning packet, reserved dried mushrooms and soaking liquid, salt and pepper.
+- Stir in broth, rice mix with contents of seasoning packet, reserved dried mushrooms and soaking liquid, salt and pepper.
 Bring to a boil.
-Reduce heat; cover and simmer for 20-25 minutes or until rice is tender.
+Reduce heat; simmer, covered, 20-25 minutes or until rice is tender.

 Reviews for Mushroom & Wild Rice Soup

 Sort By :

 "LOVE this recipe!
 I had leftover cooked mushrooms -- so omitted the directions for the dried mushrooms.
 It was EXCELLENT!
 Will make again with a different variety using the dried, but definitely a good way to use leftovers up."